City Breaks in Germany: Part One – Lüneburg

 I was one of the first out the gate and travelled to three towns in Niedersachsen (Lower Saxony) last week with Laura, a Finnish blogger.

-You’ll find details of the itinerary here – the first place on the list was the rather lovely old town of Lüneburg.
+The first place on the list was the rather lovely old town of Lüneburg.
 I had visited before but that was over 25 years ago so it was about time for an update…

 Let me make it clear that my trip was sponsored by the German National Tourist Office for the Nordic region but also assure you that all opinions are my own, as they always are.